 Two Important Points: First, this legislation allows the judge to consider the co-habitation of the alimony recipient with a person for a continuous period of at least 3 months.
 Second, Income and assets of a payor's current spouse shall not be considered in the determination of alimony in a modification action with a former spouse.

 Other issues, such as health insurance coverage and the payment of uninsured health-related expenses, must also be addressed.
 Access to life and disability insurances of a party and the duration of coverage is usually part of the analysis.

-Mavrides Law provides both focused consultation regarding your alimony issue, as well as full analysis of the impact of alimony on division of assets, debt and child support/related issues.
+Mavrides Law provides both focused consultation regarding your Massachusetts alimony issue, as well as full analysis of the impact of alimony on division of assets, debt and child support/related issues.
 Contact us to schedule an appointment.

 Palimony or Non-Marital Co-Habitation:

 Currently, Massachusetts courts have not recognized any duty to support an unmarried co-habitant and do not recognize common law marriages.
 However, Massachusetts courts have applied equitable principles to resolve property disputes between former co-habiting individuals, and it may be possible for Massachusetts to give full faith and credit to a common law marriage of another state for parties who have relocated to Massachusetts.
 This is a complex area of the law, and legal advice must be sought for full analysis of each case and how best to proceed.

 A Massachusetts Prenup Case You Should Know: Dematteo v.
 Dematteo

 In the case of Dematteo vs. Dematteo, the SJC reversed the Probate and Family Court’s decision on the issue of enforceability and Prenuptial Agreement was upheld.